smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 - Job Information:
   - Job (sub-) Type: Operator Replay Job.
   - User ID: This parameter is ignored by the LSAM Operator Replay function.
-Operator Replay control jobs run under the LSAM\'s own user (SMANET) authority.
-The actual Operator Replay Script will be executed under the authority of the user profile that is registered in the LSAM\'s User Management function.
+Operator Replay control jobs run under the LSAM's own user (SMANET) authority.
+The actual Operator Replay Script will be executed under the authority of the user profile that is registered in the LSAM's User Management function.
-- []{#aanchor8} For Call Information \~ Script name: The site\'s     Operator Replay script name that was defined using the IBM i LSAM menu functions (described above).
+- []{#aanchor8} For Call Information \~ Script name: The site's     Operator Replay script name that was defined using the IBM i LSAM menu functions (described above).

 In addition, the LSAM will automatically enforce the following values